H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 - **P12 – Intelligence with a ZIP code** by insisting that reasoning be anchored to specific West Virginia and Appalachian locations, with explicit ZIP‑ and county‑level contexts, rather than relying on abstract national averages.
 - **P16 – Power accountable to place** by demanding that system recommendations be inspectable and challengeable, traceable back to concrete claims about particular communities, including the datasets, epochs, and paths through which those claims enter the system.

-Within the thesis structure, this chapter belongs to the **Theoretical Framework** tier: it specifies conceptual commitments and constraints that later chapters realize concretely in computational instruments such as GBIM, GeoDB, Chroma, and the retrieval‑and‑routing services.
+Within the thesis structure, this chapter belongs to the **Theoretical Framework** tier: it specifies conceptual commitments and constraints that later chapters show realized concretely in computational instruments such as GBIM, GeoDB, Chroma, and the retrieval‑and‑routing services that now operate in the production Ms. Jarvis deployment.

 ## Ms. Jarvis and the Geospatial Belief Information Model (GBIM)